Pakkapon/ExampleGradientMessengerTable/README.md

 # Example Gradient Messenger Table (Swift)
 This project got inspiration from Messenger App (Facebook).
-I'm curious to know how the facebook coding the UI look like that,and I'm successful to built it.
+I'm curious to know how the facebook coding the UI look like that,and I'm success to built it.
 I wish it's will useful for people who want the method to achieve it.

 ## Example